 Each year, NYSCATE recognizes outstanding work done by New York educators with our three main awards: Lee Bryant Outstanding Teacher of the Year Award, Outstanding Leader of the Year Award, and Superintendent of the Year Award.
 These awards recognize members who have implemented or demonstrated the use of technology to improve education in an outstanding manner in their specific role.
-The nominee's work must reflect NYSCATE’s mission to transform teaching and learning through technology.
+The awardees for 2022 are listed below.
+Congratulations!!

 Congratulations to the following ten NYSCATE members that were awarded a NYSCATE learning grant for 2022!
 This year's grant winners will conduct poster sessions at the 2022 Annual Conference and share out more information on their winning grant!
 Thank you to all that submitted a grant proposal this year!

 Adding 3D printer station to the Library Media Center’s Maker Space to train both teachers and students to use the 3D printer.
 A course, co taught by the Coordinator of Instruction Technology and Library Media Specialist, will be offered for teachers to allow them access to bring the mobile 3D printer station to their classrooms.
 This program will provide all students and teachers in grades 6-8 to gain access to the printer, learn and develop skills related to the 3D printer, such as, design, coding, collaboration and computational thinking.
 This grant will allow us to purchase all of the necessary materials for this project: the 3D printer, a cart designed for the printer and multiple rolls of each color of the filament needed for printing.